SanjanaNEU/VisionX/README.md

 # VisionX

-# GlitchCoroner 🪦
+# RedFlag 🪦

 > *It doesn't prevent defects.
 It just shows up after and tells you exactly when the patient flatlined.*

-**GlitchCoroner** is an AI quality supervisor that watches your assembly line footage and automatically timestamps every moment something looks wrong — with zero labels, zero training, and absolutely zero sympathy for your scrap rate.
+**RedFlag** is an AI quality supervisor that watches your assembly line footage and automatically timestamps every moment something looks wrong — with zero labels, zero training, and absolutely zero sympathy for your scrap rate.

 Feed it a shift's worth of video.
 It hands you back a timestamped defect report, a plain-English cause-of-death for each anomaly, and a 1–10 severity score.
 You go from "something went wrong on line 3" to root cause in under a minute.

 Your human QA team can keep doing whatever they were doing.
-GlitchCoroner watched the whole shift.
+RedFlag watched the whole shift.
 It always does.

 ---

 ## What It Does

 ```
-Assembly line footage  →  GlitchCoroner  →  Timestamped defect log
+Assembly line footage  →  RedFlag  →  Timestamped defect log
                                           →  "What went wrong" in plain English
                                           →  Severity score 1–10
                                           →  Root cause hypothesis